 The above tips should help you get a handle on kitty’s untoward behavior, but as a final note, if you have both male and female cats living in your home, you should physically separate your male and female cats immediately.
 In fact, if you have a female cat in heat under the same roof as a male cat you should physically separate your cats as soon as you notice the first signs that your cat is in heat.
 This is the most effective way to avoid unwanted kittens.

 If you plan to breed your female, arrange the mating as soon as you can, but if you don’t plan to do so, you should either spay her or ask your vet for medication to temporarily end her heat cycle.
-If even this is out of the question, your only option is to take one of the cats to an other house until the female is no longer in heat (though, for female cats, this might be as late as October or never).
+If even this is out of the question, your only option is to take one of the cats to an other house until the female is no longer in heat.
 Consequently, spaying or neutering your pet(s) is highly recommended.